dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 is know (by the predicate) to be the last solution, the `redo` port is "closed".
 When going leftwards during backtracking, the token won't enter via `redo` but bypasses the B-Box entirely.
 This bypass operation may certainly be chained, bypassing more B-Boxes towards the left.
 The bypass doesn't add functionality, but is a representation of an optimization that the Prolog Process may choose to implement.
+In fact, the implementation will probably just remove the predicate activation record from its stack, any `redo` will not even be able to know that it has ever been there.

 With the above, we can create a few illustrations.